acuminous/gracious/README.md

 ## Why use gracious?

 When you deploy a Node.js application, the previous version is usually terminated by sending a SIGINT or SIGTERM signal to the main process.
-Unless you handle these explicitly the application will stop abruptly, interrupting any inflight work.
-Even in well designed systems, failing to complete a unit of work, or attempting to perform it twice, is likely to create problems such has confusing log records, but in poorly designed systems this could result in data loss or inconsistency.
-By delaying shutdown until inflight work is complete, you will minimise these undersireable side effects.
+Unless handled, the application will stop abruptly, interrupting any inflight work.
+Even in well designed systems, failing to complete a unit of work, or attempting to perform it twice, is likely to create problems such has confusing logs, but in poorly designed systems this could result in data loss or inconsistency.
+By deferring shutdown until inflight work is complete, you minimise these undersireable side effects.
+This is where Gracious comes in.

+## How does it work?

+Gracious provides a TaskRegistry for tracking inflight units of work.
+Whenever your application starts a new unit of work you must record it in the registry, then clear the entry when the task completes.
+In addition, when sent a SIGINT and SIGTERM events, you must prevent the application starting new units of work, and wait for the registry to close.
+The registry will only close when all inflight units of work are complete, or after a configurable timeout.
+The default timeout is 3 seconds.

 ## Example Usage